Calamity Jane: Acquiring the nickname

 Jane was involved in several campaigns in the long-running military conflicts with Native Americans.
 Her claim was that:

 "Captain Jack" Crawford served under Generals Wesley Merritt and George Crook.
 According to the Montana Anaconda Standard of April 19, 1904, he stated that Calamity Jane "never saw service in any capacity under either General Crook or General Miles.
 She never saw a lynching and never was in an Indian fight.
 She was simply a notorious character, dissolute and devilish, but possessed a generous streak which made her popular."

-A popular belief is that she instead acquired it as a result of her warnings to men that to offend her was to "court calamity".
+A popular belief is that she instead acquired the nickname as a result of her warnings to men that to offend her was to "court calamity".
 It is possible that "Jane" was not part of her name until the nickname was coined for her.
 It is certain, however, that she was known by that nickname by 1876, because the arrival of the Hickok wagon train was reported in Deadwood's newspaper, the Black Hills Pioneer, on July 15, 1876, with the headline: "Calamity Jane has arrived!"

 Another account in her autobiographical pamphlet is that her detachment was ordered to the Big Horn River under General Crook in 1875.
 She swam the Platte River and travelled 90 mi at top speed while wet and cold in order to deliver important dispatches.
 She became ill afterwards and spent a few weeks recuperating.
 She then rode to Fort Laramie in Wyoming and joined a wagon train headed north in July 1876.
 The second part of her story is verified.
 She was at Fort Laramie in July 1876, and she did join a wagon train that included Wild Bill Hickok.
 That was where she first met Hickok, contrary to her later claims, and that was how she happened to come to Deadwood.